IT-Urbancrest/urbancrest-knowledge/knowledge/ministries/students/faq/when-does-student-ministry-meet.md

 status: published
 priority: 98
 title: When does Student Ministry meet?
-summary: Student Ministry meets Sundays at 9:30 AM and Wednesdays at 6:30 PM during the regular ministry season.
+summary: Student Ministry meets Sundays at 9:30 AM and Wednesdays at 6:30 PM during the school year.
 category:
 - ministries
 - faq